jfsr-24/synaptiq-skilltests/react/README.md

   - react
   - tailwind.css
   - typescript
-- You may pick any of the patterns described (single-date, date range or date list):
+- You may pick any of the patterns described (single-date, date range or date list)
 - You should include your component in a sample next.js page added to this project
 - Your example page can do anything you want, so show off what it can do!
 - Your component should be added to the storybook in this project